 If I could just get sober and stay sober, perhaps everything would be ok.
 It was better but, everything was not ok.
 I needed to embrace recovery.

-I threw myself headlong into recovery.
-I even started a meeting that turned into three meetings.
+My story of recovery didn’t start that day, however, I threw myself headlong into it.
+I even started a meeting that eventually turned into six meetings.
 Being of service provided connection and purpose.
 Things continued to improve, however, everything was still not ok.
 I was not yet acting authentically in my relationships.
 I wasn’t giving anyone a chance to know who I really was.
 If I followed my dream and hiked the Appalachian trail, perhaps everything would be okay.

 I learned a lot while hiking the AT.
 It taught me to let others help me; to let go of my fear of being dependent on others.
 I learned to simplify my life; that I could be happy with less.
 I was beginning to let people in even while still keeping them at a slight distance.
 I was beginning to see that I needed to control relationships in order to be comfortable in them.
 Things were improving.
 Authenticity was still a struggle.